 The description of the solid transport gives rise to a maximum gradient model, i.e. only the change over the length of the rotary kiln is considered, not over the bed height.
-A small stirred vessel element with a volume dV from the point of view of an "observer riding along" is regarded for the conversion processes.
-The stirred vessel element is situated at a certain position z along the longitudinal direction of the rotary kiln after a certain residence time dt.
+A small stirred vessel element with the mass $m_s(t)$ from the point of view of an "observer riding along" is regarded for the conversion processes.
+The CSR- element is situated at a certain position Δx along the longitudinal direction of the rotary kiln after a certain residence time dt.
 At this position, the stirred vessel element undergoes material and energy exchange with the gas atmosphere flowing above and energy exchange with the wall of the rotary kiln.
-Dependent upon the temperature, the mass dm_s is transferred from the surface to the gas flowing above it in a certain time period dt in the stirred vessel element dV.
-The changing of the solid's enthalpy is equal to the sum input and discharge as well as formation/consumption.
+Dependent upon the temperature, the mass dm_s is transferred from the surface to the gas flowing above it in a certain time period dt.